Why a $1,000 phone could be just the beginning

 We see the most shocking escalation from OnePlus, whose price jumps up each time a new model arrives.
 OnePlus is currently on track for two variations per year.
 For example, the OnePlus 6 debuted in June, and the OnePlus 6T could appear in November.
 Considering the brand's upward trajectory, we can expect the OnePlus 6T to include a few more features for a higher cost than the OnePlus 6.

-According to a OnePlus spokesperson, "As reliance on smartphones has increased drastically over a short amount of time, the increase in quality and components across the industry required to meet high performance demands has also risen."
+"As reliance on smartphones has increased drastically over a short amount of time, the increase in quality and components across the industry required to meet high performance demands has also risen," a OnePlus representative said.

 Over at LG, "Key factors include the cost of components, competitor pricing, carrier incentives, tariffs, etc.," Ken Hong, LG's senior director of global communications, said in an email.
 "Fact is, these input costs are rising so we're forced to follow suit," adding that introducing more variants like the LG V35 has the positive effect of lowering the price of the previous model, in this case the LG V30.